VL-ocean/lucky-paw/README.md

 - News section/page
 - Reviews section/page with visitors' reviews or/and pictures.
 - The actual Gallery with photos of events or daily life of the pets.
-- The button at the bottom of the home page and/or gallery page which leads the user straight to contact page if the user wants to fill the form right away.
+- The button at the bottom of the gallery page which leads the user straight to contact page if the user wants to fill the form right away.
 - Dark Mode toggle

 ## Testing

 ### Responsiveness
 The website was developed from mobile (320px) to desktop (2000px) and was adapted to fit almost all screens.